EnzoD86/tuya-smart-ir-ac/README.md

 ## Contributions are welcome!

-Open a pull request, every contribution is welcome.
+If this repository can help anyone, any contribution is welcome.